 Did you know that enrichment isn't a luxury—it's essential?

 The Oregon Zoo is a pioneer in animal enrichment.
-The zoo enriches the lives of animals through stimulating and challenging environments, objects, and activities.
+The zoo enriches the lives of animals by providing stimulating, challenging environments, objects, and activities.

 It was here in the 1980s that the concept of environmental enrichment was established.
 The first international animal enrichment conference was held at the Oregon Zoo in 1993.